Skip to main content

 When will I see patients and be in clinic?

 IDEP students begin patient care very early during the introduction course.
-You will join a General Practice Group by June.
+You will join the pre-doc clinics by the end of May.
 By July, you will also have community-based clinical and departmental rotations in order to gain a well-rounded clinical experience.

-Our students benefit from being placed in small groups in clinic and being fully integrated with the traditional dental school students.
-Groups are 12 to 15 students, who work with a general dentist, a prosthodontist and a restorative content expert.
-Each dental rotation is covered by its respective expert faculty member.
+Our students benefit from being fully integrated with the traditional dental school students.
+They will learn patients' comprehensive care by working with general dentists, restorative content experts, prosthodontists, periodontists and endodontists.
+Each dental specialty rotation is covered by its respective expert faculty member.

 Who supervises and teaches?

 A wide variety of faculty members teach and/or supervise depending on the procedures being performed.
-Our General Practice Group clinics have specialists, but the focus of patient care is at the level of a general dentist.
+Our Pre-doc clinics have specialists, but the focus of patient care is at the level of a general dentist.
 Specialists supervise in the advanced education program clinics.

 What clinical rotations I will participate in?